pgneditor/liapi/ReadMe.md

 jointourney(tourneyid, username, password, teamid, callbackopt)
 ```

-Arguments `password` ( tourney password, not user password ! ), `teamid` ( for team battles only ) and `callbackopt` ( defines a callback upon success ) are optional, use `null` to ignore them.
+Arguments `password` ( tourney password, not user password ! ), `teamid` ( for team battles only ) and `callbackopt` ( defines a callback upon success ) are optional ( depending on tourney type ), use `null` to ignore them.
 If `callbackopt` is a function it will be called after submitting the request.

 ### CLI / GUI

 `jointourney tourneyid username[:password] teamid`

-Note that you can attach an optional password to the second argument with ":".
-The `teamid` parameter is optional, it should only be used for joining a team battle.
+Note that you can attach a tourney(!) password to the second argument with ":" for joining a password protected tourney.
+The `teamid` parameter should only be used for joining a team battle.

 ## createtourney